eschnett/Delaunay.jl/README.md

 This package finds the [Delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) for a set of points in arbitrary dimensions.
-It uses [`scipy.spatial.Delaunay`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.Delaunay.html) to perform the actual calculation.
+It uses the Python package [`scipy.spatial.Delaunay`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.Delaunay.html) to perform the actual calculation.